Health in Mali: Nutrition

 Because Mali's economy is one of the poorest in the world, regarded as one of the 48 least developed countries by the UN, over half of the country's population survives on less than a dollar every day.
 Thus, the malnutrition in Mali is severe, especially for children.
 The malnutrition levels exceed the critical level in the national scope.
 18% of all children born are born in an underweight or malnourished state.
 Over 660,000 children are at risk of acute malnutrition, while 18.9% of all citizens are underweight in a moderate or severe way.

-Because of the series of shocks Mali has received recently, including a pastoral crisis in 2010, a drought in 2011, and a political crisis in 2012-2013, there has been reports that 1.5 million people are currently in food insecurity in 2014.
-This is expected to increase in the "lean season", which is the time between June to October.
+Because of the series of shocks Mali has received recently, including a pastoral crisis in 2010, a drought in 2011, and a political crisis in 2012–2013, there has been reports that 1.5 million people are currently in food insecurity in 2014.
+This is expected to increase in the "lean season", which is the time between June and October.
 Because Mali is a landlocked country, and because it is regarded as rank 182 on the UN Human Development Index, Mali is one of the most food deprived countries in the world.

 The World Food Programme (WFP) has been supporting the nutritional deprivation of Mali's citizens through two operations: The Emergency Operation (EMOP) and The Country Programme.
 EMOP provided food and cash to vulnerable families and provided nutritional help for women and children, who do not receive proper food security.
 EMOP has also implemented free school meals to reduce child hunger.
 The Country Programme has brought food to school and governmental systems to both encourage education and eliminate hunger.
 They have also focused efforts in improving aid to pregnant women and breastfeeding women so that they would not be deprived of nutrition.